luanvendrami/luanvendrami/README.md

 ### 🌏 "Life is like riding a bicycle.
 To keep your balance, you must keep moving."

-- 📍 From SC living in Rodeio
+- 📍 From SC living in Rodeio/Brazil
 - 💻 Back-end at Havan Labs

 Reach me out 👇🏼